SoftInstigate/restheart-website/learn/custom-access-manager.md

 The actual security policy check occurs in the method *isAllowed().*

 The *RequestContext* context argument easily allows to get information about the request.
-More information is avaialbe in the HttpServerExchange exchange arguments.
+More information is available in the HttpServerExchange exchange arguments.
 In fact, context is derived from exchange.